 Our First Aiders support individual medical needs and staff are trained, where required in the emergency administration of medicine.
-All Personal care needs are met by staff in each class.
+All personal care needs are met by staff in each class, with Personal care plans written when needed.
 The school benefits from a staff member who has the role of writing all routine risk assessments on a regular basis, supporting staff to write risk assessments for individual children, developing fire risk assessments, evaluating access and ensuring our school is fully accessible and a safe environment.